jpcre2/jpcre2/README.md

 <pre><code>
 re.match("I am a subject string",vec_num,vec_nas,vec_nn);
 </code></pre>
 And access the substrings by looping through the vectors and associated maps.
-The size of all three vectors are the same.
+The size of all three vectors are the same and they can be passed in any sequence (i.e the order of the vectors as arguments is not important).
 </li>
     </ul>
 <li>
-Replace: The <code>replace()</code> member function takes the subject string as first argument and replacement string as the second argument and two optional arguments (modifier and the size of the resultant string) and returns the resultant string after performing the replacement operation.
+**Replace:** The <code>replace()</code> member function takes the subject string as first argument and replacement string as the second argument and two optional arguments (modifier and the size of the resultant string) and returns the resultant string after performing the replacement operation.
 </li>
     <ul>
 <li>